 There are a few downsides to Wells Fargo personal loans, the most important of which is that they may not be available to everyone.
 Beyond their somewhat cryptic credit requirements, you must be an existing Wells Fargo customer to apply for one of their personal loans online or on the phone.
 If you’re not a customer already, you can only apply for a personal loan by visiting a branch in person.

 And while Wells Fargo does offer competitive interest rates, the lowest rates they offer on the bulk of their personal loans aren’t competitive with the top lenders in the personal loan space.
-Borrowers with excellent credit may qualify for a personal loan with a much lower rate (even as low as 5.49% APR) with lenders like SoFi, Marcus by Goldman Sachs, and Eloan.
+Borrowers with excellent credit may qualify for a personal loan with a much lower rate with lenders like SoFi, Marcus by Goldman Sachs, and Eloan.
 This is one reason you should shop around among a few lenders before you settle on a personal loan.
 Even among borrowers with a similar credit rating and income, interest rates can vary widely.

 Who Wells Fargo Personal Loans Are Best For: